chikuprincess/my-projects/readme.md

-if there is no struggle there is no process. worrry is a misuse of imagination. courage is most impotant of all virtues because without courage you can't practice any other virtues consistenly.
+if there is no struggle there is no process. worrry is a misuse of imagination. courage is most impotant of all virtues because without courage you can't practice any other virtues consistenly. if it makes you nervous you re doing it right. what you do makes a